michaelegle/BigDataBowl2022/README.md

 ## 2022 Prompt and a summary of our Solution (our full submission can be found [here](https://www.kaggle.com/mjegle/drop-the-net/))

-This years prompt was all about special teams.
+This year's prompt was all about special teams.
 Other than that, the prompt was pretty open-ended; just uncover something cool about special teams using data!
 Our team specifically (add one or two sentence summary here)
 ## Scripts

 ### cleaning.R